cypress-io/cypress/cypress/v1.0/documentation/0-Welcome/0-API.md

-slug: overview
+slug: api
 excerpt: Our API provides commands and utilities to drive your tests in the browser.

 [block:callout]
 {
   "type": "info",
-  "body": "Read through our [Guides](https://on.cypress.io/guides/overview) first.", "title": "New to Cypess?"
+  "body": "Read through our [Guides](https://on.cypress.io/guides/guides) first.", "title": "New to Cypess?"
 }
 [/block]